Kashyap-Nirmal/Face_Name_Prediction/README.md

 </p>

 ## Introduction
 - I am Kashyap Nirmal, studying in M.Tech second year at [`DAIICT`](https://daiict.ac.in/).
 I am currently doing my M.Tech Thesis under [`Prof. Manish Gupta`](https://www.guptalab.org/mankg/public_html/).
 This is the part of my M.Tech thesis.
-The 5 classes are **Krishna, Pranav, Priya, Rahul, Sonal** for Indian dataset.

 ## Problem Statement
 - Predict the first name of a person from the facial image of the person.
 The problem here is assumed to be a **classification problem**.
 The Classification problem means identifying a category from the available classes.
 The system predicts the class label which accommodates the new training sample.
 This task is supervised learning as the class labels are predefined.
 Thus the final output label will also be from the same set of these class names used in the dataset.